mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 teaching: 30
 exercises: 20
 questions:
-- "How do I include an application into a Nextflow workflow?"
+- "How do I include a software tool into a Nextflow workflow?"
-- "How do I pass parameters to the application?"
+- "How do I pass parameters to the tool?"
-- "How do I access application results?"
+- "How do I access tool results?"
 objectives:
 - "Understand the process data structure"
 - "Detail how a process runs from Nextflow"